emma123cs/Satellite-Data/README.md

 **Required Databases**

-The AIS Data can be downloaded from the [National Oceanic and Atmospheric Administration of the US] (https://coast.noaa.gov/htdata/CMSP/AISDataHandler/2018/index.html)
+The AIS Data can be downloaded from the [National Oceanic and Atmospheric Administration of the US.](https://coast.noaa.gov/htdata/CMSP/AISDataHandler/2018/index.html)

 Additionally, to run the code, the following imports are necessary: